ronchaine/wheel/README.md

 #### What is it?
 It is a framework library.
 Or an application/game engine engine.
+A newer take on my old Wheel library.
+It is still very much a work in progress, but it is usable enough for me not to focus on it too much at the moment.
+Some other projects that I am fighting with use this, so if there are any decent improvements on the way, they will be added to this repository as well.
+Texture atlasing and image loading should be on their way at some point.

 #### Troubleshooting
 OS X requires libc++ as standard library, the stdlibc++ provided by Apple lacks required C++11 functionality.